 In 2018, the Healthcare Foundation learned that less than 40% of children were entering kindergarten “ready to learn.”
 Children who aren’t ready to learn by kindergarten start life at a disadvantage, and this gap only grows wider as they get older.
 In response, our board of directors set an ambitious goal of ensuring that all children in northern Sonoma County would be kindergarten-ready by 2025.

 In 2019, we started a pilot program in Healdsburg with the launch of the Early Childhood Council.
 The council’s purpose is to convene community partners and connect isolated programs into a coordinated, community-wide approach to supporting young children and families.
 We’ve also made a three-year $50,000 per year capacity-building commitment for local north county nonprofits through the ROSIE collaborative with other funding partners such as First Five Sonoma County.
+In the shorter term, we’ve awarded grants of $13,000 to Corazón Healdsburg for prenatal education, recruitment and rewards, $6,400 to YWCA Sonoma County for their A Special Place Theraputic Preschool, and $85,000 to support Alliance Medical Center’s Parent Education Program.
+This innovative program seeks to engage the parents of low-income families (many of them Latinx) at the point of healthcare contact, making sure they have the knowledge they need to prepare their children to live healthy, happy lives.

 This is a long-term programmatic approach to a significant community issue, and the true impact will take years to realize.
 The payoff, however, is tremendous: if we can prepare our youth to succeed in school, we will ensure they can reach their full potential as healthy and prosperous adults.